Learn. Practice. Perform.

-Today, the mobile devices sales reps use are tools with the potential to optimize their performance and productivity.
-As a result, mobile technology is achieving new gains in productivity and opening a whole new world of opportunity.
+Today, mobile devices are tools with the potential to optimize performance and productivity.
+As a result, mobile technology is opening a whole new world of opportunity for sales reps.

-So let’s examine a basic framework for how to optimize productivity in the workplace that includes three essential pieces: alignment, content and continuous learning.
+So let’s examine a basic framework for optimizing productivity in the workplace, including three essential pieces: alignment, content, and continuous learning.

-Alignment refers to the coming together of the sales, marketing, and training departments in a manner which allows them to see each others’ activities more clearly and to work together toward a shared goal—greater selling success.
+Alignment refers to the coming together of the sales, marketing, and training departments.
+This alignment allows the departments to see each others’ activities more clearly and to work together toward a shared goal—greater selling success.

 Continuous learning is iterative in nature.
 Think process not event.
 You can use the framework when these building blocks are in place.